a-x-liu/a-x-liu.github.io/README.md

 Known Bugs:
 - on windows when cancelling a new event click and drag from certain cells stop working, will fix itself after click and dragging other boxes and exiting them (not sure what is happening here)
+- when changing start and end time -> big changes will make events slightly out of position in grid -> currently resizing the window seems to snap them back perfectly